 Six Reasons to Reconsider the Human Sacrifice Interpretation

-4. With Jephthah's vow, we must understand that he did not expect some type of animal or household pet to burst forth from the house upon his return.
-We know this to be true for a couple of reasons.
-First, in 11:31, the verb “to meet” is always used for people, never for a person encountering an animal.
-Second, in the ancient world, when men returned from battle, women would customarily come forth in procession in order to participate in celebratory dancing (cf. Ex.
+- With Jephthah’s vow, we must understand that he did not expect some type of animal or household pet to burst forth from the house upon his return.
+In the ancient world, when men returned from battle, women would customarily come forth in procession in order to participate in celebratory dancing (cf. Ex.
 15:20; Jud.
 5:28; 1 Sam.
 18:6).
-Give the cultural context in which these events transpired, Jephthah likely assumed that a woman would come out from the house to meet him, perhaps a servant girl or, even better, his mother-in-law, but certainly not an animal.
-A better translation for 11:31 would include “whoever comes out,” not “whatever comes out.”
+Given the cultural context in which these events transpired, Jephthah likely assumed that a woman would come out from the house to meet him, perhaps a servant girl or, even better, his mother-in-law, but certainly not an animal.
+A better translation for 11:31 would be “whoever comes out,” not “whatever comes out.”

 This is certainly a difficult text to interpret, and both options deserve careful consideration.
 But consider the book of Judges as a whole.
 It begins with the faithfulness of Joshua’s generation and the tribe of Judah, but terminates with the tribe of Benjamin becoming Canaanite, as wicked as Sodom (cf. Gen. 13 with Jud.
 19-20).
 As the book develops, God’s people decay into greater and greater wickedness (Jud.
 2:19), but the LORD was merciful and continued to send judges in order to deliver his people.
 The greater the wickedness of the people, the greater the LORD’s salvation through each judge.